huntabyte/bits-ui/sites/docs/content/components/switch.md

 ### 3. Fully Controlled

 For complete control over the switch's checked state, use the `controlledChecked` prop.
-This approach requires you to manually manage the checked state, giving you full control over when and how the checkbox responds to change events.
+This approach requires you to manually manage the checked state, giving you full control over when and how the component responds to change events.

 To implement controlled state: